rgrace/viz/examples/collapsible_tree/README.md

 ![](collapsable-tree.png)

-This diagram displays a [treemap](https://en.wikipedia.org/wiki/Tree_structure), showing ahierarchy of a series of dimensions.
+This diagram displays a [treemap](https://en.wikipedia.org/wiki/Tree_structure), showing a hierarchy of a series of dimensions.

 ![](collapsable-tree.mov)